System-Level Natural Language Feedback: Combining System-level Feedback and Instance-level Feedback

 \subsection{Results of Adding Instance-level Feedback}

-The results when using our designed metrics are shown in \autoref{tab:performance_my_metrics_instance_and_system_level_feedback}.
+Results using our designed metrics are in \autoref{tab:performance_my_metrics_instance_and_system_level_feedback}.
 We observe that adding human-written feedback to the response refinement part brings improvements in the five criteria-based metrics most of the time, and increases the overall satisfaction consistently.
-However, adding GPT-3.5 generated feedback results in consistent degraded performance in groundedness, factuality and confidence.
-Those observations raise two questions: (1) What are the differences between GPT-3.5 generated feedback and human-written feedback?
-(2) How does (human/GPT-3.5) feedback impact the refinement of responses?
-We answer those questions in turn in the following sections.
+However, adding GPT-3.5 feedback results in degraded performance in groundedness, factuality and confidence.
+Those observations raise two questions: (1) How does GPT-3.5 feedback differ from human feedback?
+(2) How does human/GPT-3.5 feedback impact response refinement?
+We address these questions in subsequent sections.